Isomorphs in sheared binary Lennard-Jones glass: Transient response: Model, starting parameters, basic procedures

 \subsection{Cooling}

-The lowest density we consider is 1.183, which is close to the density 1.2 studied by Kob and Andersen and most often by others.
-At this density we run a liquid simulation involving $N=10000$ particles at the relatively high temperature of 1.0 (known to be close to the melting temperature for this composition\cite{Pedersen2018}).
+The lowest density we consider is 1.183, close to the density 1.2 studied by Kob and Andersen and most often by others.
+At this density we run a liquid simulation involving $N=10000$ particles at the relatively high temperature of 1.0 (close to the melting temperature for this composition\cite{Pedersen2018}).
 Forty independent configurations were sampled from this NVT run and used as the start of the cooling runs.
 We have cooled at rates $10^{-5}$, $10^{-6}$, and $10^{-7}$ in Lennard-Jones units down to temperature 0.3, deep in the glassy state.
-The cooling is done at constant $V$ (constant density).
+The cooling is done at constant density.